Tyson Bull B.Sc., DVM

 Dr. Petrisor is a Member of the College of Veterinarians of British Columbia (CVBC) and the Canadian Veterinary Medical Association (CVMA).

 Dr. Petrisor looks forward to furthering her veterinary education by attending continuing education seminars, lectures and conventions.
 She is especially interested in furthering her knowledge in ultrasound and cardiology.

 Dr. Petrisor is married to her wonderful husband Travis.
-They have two cats named Molly and and Kneil-Duncan who keep them well entertained.
+They have two young daughters, Ellie and Addilyn, and a wonderful old cat named Molly who keeps them well entertained.

 Dr. Petrisor likes to run half marathons and adventure races, play volleyball, wakeboard, snowboard and travel.